Application Guide

 To stand out, make sure you've researched:

-• Review IRC's health strategy and recent immunization work—check their website for reports on programs in countries like Syria, Yemen, or Democratic Republic of Congo
+• Review IRC's health strategy and recent reports on immunization projects in countries like Syria, South Sudan, or Bangladesh.

 💬 Prepare for These Interview Topics